CORE-PNG

 What we're doing

-CORE-PNG integrates Papua New Guinea's Rapid Response Teams (RRT) and Emergency Medical Teams (EMT) with defence emergency operations, building the coordination, legal frameworks, operational systems and technical skills needed to respond effectively to a public health emergency.
+CORE-PNG integrates Papua New Guinea's Rapid Response Teams (RRT) and Emergency Medical Teams (EMT) with defence emergency operations, strengthening the person-to-person links, operational systems and technical skills needed to respond effectively to a health emergency.

 Training is practical, hands-on and collaborative.
 Military and civilian health professionals train side by side through immersive, scenario-based exercises — including a real-life field simulation to contain a disease outbreak following a natural disaster — testing coordination across sectors under real-time pressure.